 Business transparency can be defined as exposing as much organizational information, operational process data, and decision-making as possible to internal and external stakeholders.

 Business transparency can lead to effective and efficient organizational behavior and outcomes.
 Many leaders suggest that transparency is necessary to achieve a level of success within an organization.
-Admiral Thad Allen, former Commandant of the United States Coast Guard explained that “Transparency of information breeds self-correcting behavior” (as cited at Georgetown University Commencement, 2015).
+Admiral Thad Allen, the former Commandant of the United States Coast Guard, explained that “Transparency of information breeds self-correcting behavior.”

-During his first days in office, President Barack Obama communicated that his administration would be a transparent administration and Former President Abraham Lincoln expressed similar admirations suggesting that transparency puts a leader in a position of strength; conversely, non-transparency breeds weakness.
+During his first days in office, President Barack Obama communicated that his administration would be transparent administration.
+Former President Abraham Lincoln expressed similar admirations suggesting that transparency puts a leader in a position of strength; conversely, non-transparency breeds weakness.

 Despite the emphasis leaders place on organizational transparency, many public and private sector organizations struggle with the notion.
 Research suggests that the lack of leadership integrity, organizational culture, and the inability to communicate effectively through interpersonal communication skills are inhibitors to organizational transparency.

 Integrity is doing the right thing.
 I believe that the integrity of leaders has become one of the most paralyzing inhibitors to organizational transparency.
 Banutu-Gomez (2006) noted that integrity is the most important leadership attribute and suggested, “A leader with integrity provides consistent responses that show a sense of equal respect for everyone…”

 A leader who behaves consistently exhibits the integrity necessary to nurture the growth of trust: (p.
 157).
-Zablow (2006) explained, “Employees are very sensitive to situations that impact their workplace and base many of their perceptions of the organizational culture on what they hear senior management say and, more importantly, do” (p.
-27).
+Zablow (2006) explained, “Employees are very sensitive to situations that impact their workplace and base many of their perceptions of the organizational culture on what they hear senior management say and, more importantly, do”.

 Organizational environments such as those exhibited by Tyco, Enron, Wall Street, and the Federal Government have long possessed closed regulatory policies and practices that do not promote transparency.
-An example of an industry that appears to be improving but continues to be non-transparent in the mortgage lending industry (Swarts, 2005).
+An example of an industry that appears to be improving but continues to be non-transparent is the mortgage lending industry.